Position: Curriculum Developer (Middle School & SEL)

 Candidates for this position must possess the following qualifications:

-- Previous high school curriculum development experience, especially related to career exploration curriculum, that has been implemented by a wide range of educators in multiple educational contexts.
+- Previous middle school curriculum development experience, especially related to SEL curriculum, that has been implemented by a wide range of educators in multiple educational contexts.

-- Thorough knowledge of career exploration programming & curriculum and, ideally, connections to experts in this field.
+- Thorough knowledge of social-emotional learning & curriculum and, ideally, connections to experts in this field.

 - Teaching experience preferred.